AmbiVision PRO Install Guide

 – Check in the app (device icon in the left top corner) whether the MagicLink is detected.

 – Click the AmbiVision name on the top of the app to try turn on/off the kit.

-– Conduct automatic screen seeking (CAPTURING tab) or set red points on the screen corners manually in the Wizard.
-Set screen orientation in the CAPTURING tab.
+– Conduct automatic screen seeking (screen tracking tab) or set red points on the screen corners manually in the Wizard.
+Set screen orientation, if you changed the orientation of the camera.

-– Verify LEDs offset value and LEDs numbers on each side – note that default position is lower-left corner looking from the front of the screen.
-You can find this setting in the ADVANCED SETTINGS -> LED STRIP
+– Verify LEDs offset value and LEDs count on each side – note that default position is lower-left corner looking from the front of the screen.
+You can find this setting in the Capture areas tab.

 – Try to reduce the distance between MagicLink, Router and the main controller.

 – Try to keep MagicLink and the main controller as far as possible from metal items.
 Look at the suggested way of the mount.

 – We suggest placing the MagicLink on the TV edge.